okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 ### Auth Key Exchange

 1. RSA: Asymmetric.
 Used primarily in key exchange in other protocols, such as SSL.
 RSA is used to encrypt an AES key exchange.
+2. 2048 bit encryption or higher is considered secure as 1024 has been theorized to be cracked by NSA.